-If you plan to major in Visual Studies, Anthropology (excluding Forensic Science), Physics, Earth Science, or Computer Science then ISP100 is required, and you are given first priority to enrol.
-However, students planning to major in other programs are also welcome to enrol in the course.
+If you plan to pursue a program in Visual Studies, Anthropology (excluding Forensic Science), Physics, Earth Science, or Computer Science then ISP100 is required, and you are given first priority to enrol.
+However, students planning to pursue other programs are also welcome to enrol in the course if space permits.

 ISP100: Writing for University and Beyond